Is Creating an MVP Before Building an App a Good Idea? (Why & Why Not)

 The term MVP was coined by Frank Robinson and popularized by Eric Ries in his book The Lean Start-up.
 As per the book, the viability of the product and business model need to be proven for every product.
 The initial focus should be on learning and determining viability for startups launching new products, not profits or revenue.
 Ries described the “Build-Measure-Learn loop.”, where learning is validated by measuring data and accelerating it by applying that data as the product is developed.
 According to Ries, “the minimum viable product is that version of a new product which allows a team to collect the maximum amount of validated learning with the least effort.”

-MVP lets you release the bare-bones version of the App swiftly, get real-time feedback, and iterate or add features based on the feedback, instead of assumptions.
+Creating an MVP lets you release the bare-bones version of the App swiftly, get real-time feedback, and iterate or add features based on the feedback, instead of assumptions.
 The only way to know what your app needs is to see how people are using it.
 The core methodology is “Build.
 Measure.
 Learn.”
 An MVP is built to get user feedback that will help you avoid the fate of many failed product launches.

 The MVP method speeds up the product’s launch since only essential features are required to get real feedback on the concept.
 MVP design and development generally take 1 to 1.5 months and MVP cost a fraction of the overall product development.
-Developing an MVP is becoming a norm in mobile application development.
+Creating an MVP is becoming a norm in mobile application development.
 An MVP helps you received early feedback that validates users’ interest in your product.
 Positive results in the MVP phase can give you the confidence to move full steam to build the full version.

 In business parlance, viability is about delivering enough value to users and is one of the critical aspects in the development of an MVP.
 Where the “what” becomes more important than the “how.”
 As per research, about 60% of the functionality of apps are seldom used, which is an unnecessary waste of development resources.
 A viable product meets user demands by performing the primary function which it is targeting.